vcsjones/vcsjones.dev/_posts/2016-05-15-moving-to-static-content.md

 of in-page analytics because I don't value it more than I value other people's privacy.
 Here, all we have is static HTML and CSS.

-No JavaScript, dynamic content, or assets from other domains lets make have a plain and simple Content Security Policy, which I effectively couldn't do with WordPress due to the mess of inline CSS and JavaScript that were thrown around.
+No JavaScript, dynamic content, or assets from other domains means I can have a plain and simple Content Security Policy, which I effectively couldn't do with WordPress due to the mess of inline CSS and JavaScript that were thrown around.